9001/copyparty/README.md

 * if you're using config files, put `shr: /foobar` inside the `[global]` section instead

 users can delete their own shares in the controlpanel, and a list of privileged users (`--shr-adm`) are allowed to see and/or delet any share on the server

+**security note:** using this feature does not mean that you can skip the [accounts and volumes](#accounts-and-volumes) section -- you still need to restrict access to volumes that you do not intend to share with unauthenticated users! it is not sufficient to use rules in the reverseproxy to restrict access to just the `/share` folder.

 ## batch rename